 The same is true of religious orders in their relationship to the local diocese: they are allowed a degree of autonomy but they are expected to follow the house rules, and when they don't, they effectively break the trust and forfeit a right to claim association with the diocese.
 Fr.
 Brian Paulson, S.J., the head of the Jesuits' Midwest Province, defended the teacher, saying he "respects the primacy of an informed conscience of members of its community when making moral decisions."

-Really?
+I don't believe him.
 What would he do to a teacher who said he felt morally obliged to join a white supremacy organization-on his own time-and insisted that he would not let it interfere with his job.
-Wouldn't he fire him?
+He would fire him, wouldn't he?

-Those who defend the school argue that lots of teachers in Catholic schools violate Church teachings, yet they are not treated the way those who are in same-sex marriages are.
+Those who defend the insubordination of the Jesuit school argue that lots of teachers in Catholic schools violate Church teachings in one way or another, yet they are not treated the way those who are in same-sex marriages are.
 That's a lame defense.

 The difference is that in most cases Church officials would have to monitor the private lives of every teacher, often violating their privacy rights, or subject them to an inquisition.
 In the instance of the teacher in the gay marriage-and this is typical of such cases-the contractual violation was made public, thus inviting a showdown.
+That's not a small difference.